The Atheist Bible, CC-BY Fabian M. Suchanek

 The concept of goodness is too important to delegate it to imaginary beings.

-Religions are typically very old, as one of the defining features of religion is a large number of adherents, which usually takes a substantial amount of time to gather.
+Bu definition, religions are very old.
 This antiquity entails that the moral values of today’s religions are often out of lockstep with modern values.
-In particular, the values of most major religions are at odds with Humanist values when it comes to women’s rights, interfaith marriage, freedom of speech, freedom of religion, and LGBT+ rights.
-In addition, religions often make false claims of power or knowledge, propagate a medieval notion of truth, justify the evil in this world, propose hell or its equivalents as a solution for wrongdoing, and segregate humanity into closed communities, leading to facilitating antagonism and sometimes armed conflict.
+In particular, the values of most major religions are at odds with Humanist values when it comes to women’s rights, interfaith marriage, freedom of speech, freedom of religion, and LGBTQ+ rights.
+In addition, religions often make false claims of power or knowledge, propagate a medieval notion of truth, justify the evil in this world, propose Hell or its equivalents as a solution for wrongdoing, and segregate humanity into closed communities, facilitating antagonism and sometimes armed conflict.

 At the same time, religions can give people hope, strength, and a reason for life.
 They can make people happy, strengthen their social connections, give them coping strategies for difficult life events, encourage them to live a healthy life, and even increase their longevity.
 These positive aspects cannot be weighted easily against the negative effects.
 We cannot conclude that religion, in general, is bad — or, for that matter, good.
 This is because different positive and negative effects are expressed differently across varying religions, eras, cultures, and people.
 One has to be aware of both the boons and the banes of religion and judge each case accordingly.